Particular/docs.particular.net/nservicebus/upgrades/8to9/index.md

 ## API to set additional audit metadata has changed

-The API to [set additional audit metadata](/nservicebus/operations/auditing.md#additional-audit-information) has been changed.
+The API to [add additional audit metadata](/nservicebus/operations/auditing.md#adding-additional-audit-information) has been changed.

 snippet: core-8to9-audit-metadata